nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

         - For a simple example, use the appointment added in the test case for adding a person.
     2. Test case:`find appt n/[NAME]`
     3. Expected: The list is updated to show all the appointments with names containing "[NAME]", non-case-sensitive.
-    - The status bar shows the following: "Found _ appointments".
+    - The status bar shows the following: "Found `n` appointments".
+   - The `n` refers to the amount of appointment for people with names containing "elmo".
     - The list of appointments should now only show appointments matching the criteria.

+### Clearing person list

+1. Clearing the appointment list
+    1. Prerequisites: At least one person in DocTrack, for proper testing.
+    2. Test case: `clear appt`
+    3. Expected: The list is updated to show no appointment.
+    - The status bar shows the following: "Appointment book has been cleared!"

 ### Saving data

 1. Dealing with missing/corrupted data files